MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

         return result
     ```

+    > [!NOTE]
+    > The time required to run a circuit on the QPU depends on current queue times.
+You can view the average queue time for a target by selecting the **Providers** blade of your workspace.

 1. Submit the program to the PASQAL quantum provider.
-For example, you can submit the program to the PASQAL Emu-TN target.
+For example, add a new cell and submit the program to the PASQAL Emu-TN target.

     ```python
     target = workspace.get_targets(name="pasqal.sim.emu_tn")